 Our Mallorca road trip route starts in Palma, the island’s capital, and for the most part follows the MA-10 along the west coast through the Tramuntana Mountain range.

 Book a rental car – something small and powerful – so you can pick it up on arrival at Palma de Mallorca airport.
-Book in advance if visiting during summer, the busiest time of year, naturally.
+Book the car, along with Mallorca accommodation in advance if visiting during summer, the busiest time of year, naturally.
 Note that autumn is also gorgeous, when the light is clear and the leaves on the trees are changing colour.

 Palma to Valldemossa